Liberal democratic constitutions with references to socialism: Guyana

 Although Guyana was a British colony until 1966, the People's Progressive Party (PPP) was established in 1950 as the country's first political party.
 The PPP was committed to Marxism–Leninism and was led by Cheddi Jagan.
 In 1957, the PPP split, officially over ideological differences.
 In reality, the split was along ethnic lines.
 The Indian community stayed in the PPP led by Jagan while the Afro-Guyanese left to establish the People's National Congress (PNC) led by Forbes Burnham.
 The PPP was in government until the British removed them from power in 1963 and instituted electoral changes which made it easier for Burnham's PNC to win a democratic election.
-The PNC won the 1968 general election, widely believed to have been rigged by the Central Intelligence Agency to ensure the defeat of the PPP.
+The PNC won the 1968 general election, widely believed to have been rigged by the American government's Central Intelligence Agency to ensure the defeat of the PPP.

 In 1970, the government proclaimed the Co-operative Republic of Guyana based on Burnham's idea of co-operative socialism.
 It was billed as a peaceful revolution and its first initiative was the nationalisation of foreign-owned enterprises.
 Burnham described the revolution's professed goal by using the Marxist–Leninist term commanding heights of the economy, meaning the nationalisation of the largest enterprises.
 Scholar Ivelaw L. Griffith has noted: "By 1976, US, Canadian, and European control over the sugar and bauxite industries, banking, drug manufacturing, imports, local trade, communications, as well as other areas, had all been transferred to the state".
 The changes were not revolutionary and the foreign-owners were compensated.
 The second initiative was the creation and the development of the cooperative sector of the economy.
 It was planned that this sector would dominate the economy, with state and private ownership playing a lesser role.
 In a further nod to the Marxist–Leninist conception of the socialist state, the PNC adopted the Doctrine of Paramountcy in 1973 which stated that all governing institutions were subordinate to the party.
-In the words of Burnham, "[i]i is the Party hat formulates policy on the basis of its ideology, strategy and tactics.
+In the words of Burnham, "[i]i is the Party that formulates policy on the basis of its ideology, strategy and tactics.
 It is the Party that mobilizes, educates and appeals to the people. [...]
 It is the Party that then selects the members of the political government to execute the former's policy".
 The PNC's control of the state was strengthened by the establishment of the Office of the General Secretary of the People's National Congress and the Ministry of National Development in 1974.
 The Secretariat of the PNC, headed by the Office of the General Secretary, was fused into the Ministry of National Development.
 It was through this ministry that the PNC governed the country.
 The takeover of the state was followed by "socialist transformation, the harassing of the opposition and the eliminations of threats (most notably the murder of Walter Rodney), and subverting the electoral process to ensure PNC victories".